πŸ›’οΈ North America Oil & Gas Weekly Briefing

 STEO NGEXPUS_LNG Β· 2026 avg 17.21, 2027 avg 18.61 Bcf/d

-πŸ“‹ Data: Statistics Canada (production/exports: March 2026, latest available; merchandise trade value release: April 2026, released June 9, 2026) Β· Baker Hughes Rig Count (Week Ending June 12, 2026) Β· CAPP industry overview Β· CER Canada Energy Future 2026.
+πŸ“‹ Data: Statistics Canada (production/exports: March 2026, latest available; merchandise trade value release: April 2026, released June 9, 2026) Β· Baker Hughes Rig Count (Week Ending June 26, 2026, released June 26, 2026) Β· CAPP industry overview Β· CER Canada Energy Future 2026.
 Canadian production/export volume data is monthly β€” periods clearly labeled.
+Rig count updated this run; no new Canadian monthly production/trade data since last week.

 Crude Oil Production